 They process more than 350 million internal API calls every second.
 GoJek runs one of the largest jruby, Java and go clusters in Asia.

 Why Have Super Apps

 The super app model is the need of the hour as a Statista report shows there are over four million apps available between Google Play store and the Apple App Store.
-A Super App corrects this imbalance.
+A Super App or Gojek like app corrects this imbalance.
 By perching itself on the OS it shrinks the time to complete a specific task and increases productivity.
 It adds UX elements to make it customary for users to get accustomed to tasks at hand.